grierson/grierson/structure.md

   Impure["Update()"] -- Calls --> Database["database.update(entity)"]
 ```

-We still need to interact with the real `impure` world to get stuff done.

-* Working with Databases and Gateways
-* Sending emails
-* Getting the current time

-A method that changes an objects state is another example of an `impure` operation
+An object's method that changes its state is another example of an `impure` operation

 * Calling `user.GetName()` returns `Alice`
 * `user.UpdateName(Bob)` changes the state of the `user` object
 * Calling `user.GetName()` again now returns a different result `Bob`
 * Making `user.GetName()` non-deterministic
 * `user.UpdateName()` is `impure` as it changed the state of `user`

+However, We still need to interact with `Impure` sources to get stuff done.

+* Storing/Querying a Databases
+* Sending emails
+* Getting the current time

 ### Why the `Pure` and `Impure` language